Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - 15-17 minutes answering questions

-- Don’t spend more than 20 minutes total on any passage
+- Never spend more than 20 minutes per passage

 Common pitfalls: